muggy8/improbable/from-me-to-me/X1IapY2Y.md

 "N-no..."
 I quivered.

-"Then can I get a few favors out of you?
+"Then I won't.
+However, can I get a few favors out of you?
 I'll need big tub full of water.
 In fact, can we change our whole roof into a pond like the the glass box over there?
 Also, after a bit, I'm going to need you to cut a chunck of my shirt off and leave it in the pool on the roof.
 Is that ok?"

-I let out a frustrated sigh but found myself powerless and ended up accepting Phanna's request.
+I let out a frustrated sigh but found myself powerless to refuse and ended up accepting Phanna's requests.